slaraja/bk-brew/README.md

 Description:

 Allows a user to learn more information about breweries in Brooklyn.
 Users will be provided with a list of 20 breweries in Brooklyn.
 The user can type in a number from 1-20 to learn more.
 Upon selecting a number, the user will receive more details about their brewery selection.

+Data Credit: Open Brewery DB (https://www.openbrewerydb.org/)

 Install Instructions: